 How to do a Landmine Fly:

-The one arm bent over row works your rear delt, rhomboids, teres major, middle traps, lats, and biceps.
+This one arm bent-over overhand row is known as a Meadows row.
+It works your rear delt, rhomboids, teres major, middle traps, lats, and biceps.
 It’s also a great anti-rotation exercise as you need to resist rotation by keeping your torso squared forward toward the ground.